Category Archives: Europe

 Julian did not perceive God as blaming or judging us, but as enfolding us in love.
 Famously, Julian used women’s experience of motherhood to explore how God loves us, referring to Jesus as our Mother.

-The Revelations of Divine Love comes to us in two versions; the first (the short text) written shortly after the revelation given to Julian , the second (the long text) written twenty years later.
+Revelations of Divine Love comes to us in two versions; the first (the short text) was written shortly after the revelations were given to Julian; the second (the long text) was written twenty years later.
 The long text is greatly expanded to include her meditations on what she had been shown.
 Today, only seventeenth century copies of earlier manuscripts of the long text, and fragments from the fifteenth century survive.

 St Julian's Church, Norwich, 2009.jpg